 5. Honey bees have 6 legs, 2 compound eyes made up of thousands of tiny lenses (one on each side of the head), 3 simple eyes on the top of the head, 2 pairs of wings, a nectar pouch, and a stomach.

 6. Honey bees have 170 odorant receptors, compared with only 62 in fruit flies and 79 in mosquitoes.
 Their exceptional olfactory abilities include kin recognition signals, social communication within the hive, and odor recognition for finding food.
-Their sense of smell was so precise that it could differentiate hundreds of different floral varieties and tell whether a flower carried pollen or nectar from metres away.
+Their sense of smell is so precise that it could differentiate hundreds of different floral varieties and tell whether a flower carried pollen or nectar from metres away.

 7. The honey bee's wings stroke incredibly fast, about 200 beats per second, thus making their famous, distinctive buzz.
 A honey bee can fly for up to six miles, and as fast as 15 miles per hour.